guigolab/genome-annotation-tracker/README.md

 # GenomeAnnotationTracker
-Tracks Eukaryotic genome annotions (gff) from NCBI and Ensembl
+Tracks Eukaryotic genome annotations (gff) from NCBI and Ensembl